hennlab/ANT157L/ProblemSet1.md

 ssh yourUserName@tadpole.genomecenter.ucdavis.edu
 ```

-Then navigate to our CourseANT157L folder and into your `/students/yourname` directory
+Then navigate to our ant157 folder and into your `/students/yourname` directory

 You will be using PLINK software.
 In order to use this, you need to load the software module:

 ```
-module load plink2/1.90p
+module load plink/1.90p
 ```

 The command module load will load different types of software installed on the Genome Center cluster.
 You need to do this when starting each session.

 ### Question 1 [3 pts]

-Use `head` to explore the first line of the `Ethiopians_chr1.fam` file and the `Ethiopians_chr1.bim` file in the `/share/CourseANT157L/data/Ethiopians/` directory.
+Use `head` to explore the first line of the `Ethiopians_chr1.fam` file and the `Ethiopians_chr1.bim` file in the `/share/ant157/data/Ethiopians/` directory.

-What is the population and individual ID of the first individual in the .fam file?
+What is the population and individual ID of the first individual in the Ethiopians_chr1.fam file?
 ```
 (Type your answer here)
 ```